-Up-to-date interdisciplinary care plans that reflects the wishes of clients and carers are contained within the PERM software.
+Up-to-date interdisciplinary care plans that reflect the wishes of clients and carers are contained within the PERM software.
 A Patient Care Plan and a Health Professional Care Plan are created at the completion of each assessment.
-The number of completed patient care plans completed is electronic care plans is 83% and paper care plans for 17% of clients.
-Copies of the Health Professional care plan are provided to the client's GP and other care providers as required, these impacts are unchanged from 2013/14.
+The number of completed care plans within the region is 100% of all clients.
+These are a mix of 83% electronic and 17% paper care plans covering all clients.
+All care plans are provided to the client's GP and other care providers as required, these impacts are virtually unchanged from 2014/15.